matthew-tfs/mjcb.io/content/blog/00035-apple-arm-transition.md

 ## Apple Silicon Transition Period ##

 Apple has a plan to allow for the transition to their Apple Silicon based Mac computers.
 Their current offering is a development kit that will give developers the ability to port their applications in advance of the introduction of new Apple Silicon Mac computers.
-The development kit, known as the **Developer Transition Kit**, will be a modified Mac Mini with the A12Z SoC Processor, 16GB of memory and a 512GB SSD and a Beta version of the macOS Big Sur Operating System.
+The development kit, known as the **Developer Transition Kit**, will be a modified Mac Mini with the A12Z SoC Processor, 16GB of memory and a 512GB SSD and a Beta version of the macOS Big Sur operating system.
 This is the exact same processor that the current iPad Pro uses:

 ![Developer Transition Kit](/images/blog/00035/mac-mini-transition-kit.jpg)